jitsi/handbook/docs/intro.md

 This handbook aims to be the one-stop shop for all Jitsi documentation.

-:::note It's a work in progress.
+:::note It's work in progress.
 If you want to help, please create a **Pull Request** in our [GitHub repository](https://github.com/jitsi/handbook)!
 :::